 Transferring savings from New Zealand

 If you’re migrating from New Zealand, you’re in luck when it comes to moving your retirement savings.
 Thanks to the Trans-Tasman retirement savings portability scheme, transferring funds between a KiwiSaver scheme and a participating fund regulated by the Australian Prudential Regulation Authority (APRA) can be easy.
-You will need an Australian tax file number and to provide details to your KiwiSaver fund about the funds you are transferring and their destination.
+As outlined by the Australian Taxation Office (ATO), you will need an Australian tax file number and to provide details to your KiwiSaver fund about the funds you are transferring and their destination.

-Following the transfer, your money will be predominantly subject to Australian regulations, except for some specific rules governing transferred KiwiSaver accounts.
+According to the ATO, following the transfer your money will be predominantly subject to Australian regulations, except for some specific rules governing transferred KiwiSaver accounts.
 For example, you must hold your savings in an APRA-regulated fund, you cannot transfer it to a self-managed super fund and the age at which you can access your super is the same as New Zealand’s retirement age, which is 65 as at the time of writing.

 Transferring savings from other countries

 Transferring your retirement savings from other countries can be a bit more complicated and the rules and process for your personal situation will depend on where you’re transferring the savings from.
-For example, there are specific rules that apply if your savings are coming from the UK.
+For example, as the ATO points out, there are specific rules that apply if your savings are coming from the UK.
 Make sure to check the originating country’s regulations and with the scheme’s operator so you’re not caught unawares by any laws or fees.

-Broadly speaking, you must be considered an Australian resident for tax purposes to transfer funds into an Australian super fund from overseas.
-This simply means that the Australian Tax Office considers Australia to be your usual home, and is quite different than being a resident under immigration law.
-Typically, if you are in Australia for 183 days in a financial year, you are an Australian resident for tax purposes.
+Broadly speaking, according to the ATO you must be considered an Australian resident for tax purposes to transfer funds into an Australian super fund from overseas.
+This simply means that the ATO considers Australia to be your usual home, and is quite different than being a resident under immigration law.
+Typically, the ATO indicates if you are in Australia for 183 days in a financial year, you are an Australian resident for tax purposes.
 You must also have a tax file number (TFN) and provide it to your Australian super fund within 30 days of making the transfer.
 If your Australian super fund does not have your TFN they must return the whole amount of the transfer to your foreign fund.

 If you’re under age 65, your Australian super fund can accept the contribution regardless of whether you’re working, but the standard work test for contributions applies once you turn 65.
 This requires you to have worked a minimum of 40 hours over 30 consecutive days within the last financial year.
 If you are aged 75 or over, you can’t bring your overseas retirement savings into an Australian super account at all.